top of page

 Considered Uses

-Respiratory: Because it is an anti-inflammatory, it may help with viral respiratory infections, according to an article published by the NIH.
+Respiratory: As anti-inflammatory, it may help with viral respiratory infections, according to an article published by the NIH.

 Cardiovascular: May help lower blood pressure

-Musculoskeletal: Arthritis, may help mitigate ambulation in MS, chronic pain, pain, inflammation, pain (including neuropathic pain)
+Musculoskeletal: Arthritis, may help mitigate ambulation and decrease pain in MS, chronic pain, pain, inflammation, pain (including neuropathic pain)

-Neurologic: Sleep disorders (falling asleep and staying asleep, parasomnias), possibly anti-seizure, Alzheimer's, Parkinson's (non-motor symptoms, psychosis in Alzheimer's)
+Neurologic: Sleep disorders (falling asleep and staying asleep, parasomnias), possibly anti-seizure, Alzheimer's, Parkinson's (non-motor symptoms, psychosis, REM sleep, mood),

-Mental Health: This may help with anxiety depression, and possibly schizophrenia.
-It may reduce drug cravings in abstinent users (CBD actually does work on the neurons of your brain).
+Mental Health: This may help with anxiety, PTSD, depression, and possibly schizophrenia.
+It may reduce drug cravings in abstinent users (CBD actually does work on the neurons of your brain), may help with social anxiety (when used for 4 weeks or more)

 Glucose: May help decrease blood sugar